 Eating at Pena Palace

 There are two places to eat at Pena Palace.
-We went to the first one we got to since we were hungry!
+We went to the first one we found since we were hungry!
 However, if we would have gone one more flight up, that cafe has outdoor seating.
 The food we had was surprisingly good though, especially the cod.

 Pena Palace is One of the Highlights in Sintra